rsspdc/checklists/checklists/pipelines.md

 ## 📒Source control

+*How can you keep track of the history of your project and collaborate on it?*

 - [ ] Uses git (or other source control tool)
 	- [ ]  	🥉Bronze (Easy): Using version control but has a shallow project history, just placed in git for distribution
 	- [ ]  	🥈Silver (Intermediate): Longer project history, commit messages of mixed quality, some large messy changes